automock/automock.dev/docs/getting-started/examples.md

 ---

-sidebar_position: 3
+sidebar_position: 4
 description: 'A collection of examples showcasing the functionality and versatility of Automock.'
 ---

 # Step-by-Step Example

-This page contains a series of examples that demonstrate how to use Automock effectively.
-Each example is explained step by step, providing insights into the thought process and the decisions made.
+**This page contains a step-by-step example that demonstrate how to use Automock effectively.**

-Please note that these examples are agnostic to the Dependency Injection  framework and the specific Automock adapter you're using.
+Please note that this example is agnostic to the testing framework (we'll use Jest) and the specific Automock adapter you're using.
 The injection mechanism might differ based on the DI framework.
 For more details on the different adapters available and their specific functionalities, refer to the [Adapters page](/docs/adapters/intro)